 An Intro to Diversity and Inclusion

-In this training, participants will gain fundamental knowledge pertaining to diversity and inclusion.
+In this training, participants will gain fundamental knowledge pertaining to diversity, equity, inclusion, and belonging (DEIB).
 Key terms and concepts will be covered in relation to understanding race, gender, sexual orientation, etc.

 Social Justice Ally Training: An Introduction